-The results shown in Tables 11 and 12 indicate that the coding gains from the reshaper and from local QP adjustment are independent and additive.
+The results shown in Tables 11 and 12 indicate that the coding gains from the LMCS and from local QP adjustment are independent and additive.

 SCC TGM

-We tested VTM 4.0 reshaper for SCC TGM content.
+We tested VTM 4.0 LMCS for SCC TGM content.
 The results are shown in Table 13.